anindyahepth/HDocReader_app/README.md

 NGROK_AUTH_TOKEN = "your_token"
 ngrok.set_auth_token(NGROK_AUTH_TOKEN)
 ```
-A public url for the app can then be generated using the command:
+The public url for the app can then be generated using the command:
 ```
 %run ./HDocReader_app/main.py
 ```